Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Results

 where ${\bm q}=(q_x,q_y,q_z)$ is the momentum transfer vector and $\mathcal{S}_{\alpha\beta}({\bm q})$ are the structure factors

-The unpolarized magnetic SANS cross section $d\Sigma/d\Omega$ is defined analogously to \cref{eq:spin_flip_cross_section}, but the sum is taken over all components $\{x,y,z\}$ of the structure factors.
-In the small-angle regime, the component of $\bm{q}$ along the incident beam is significantly smaller than the other two components, i.e., $q_z\approx0$.
+The unpolarized magnetic SANS cross section $d\Sigma/d\Omega$ is similar to \cref{eq:spin_flip_cross_section}, but the sum is taken over all components $\{x,y,z\}$ of the structure factors.
+In the small-angle regime, the component of $\bm{q}$ along the incident beam is significantly smaller than the other two components, i.e. $q_z \approx 0$.
 This implies that the only difference between the spin-flip and the unpolarized SANS cross section is a single structure factor, $d\Sigma/ d\Omega-d\Sigma_{\rm sf}/d\Omega=\mathcal{S}_{zz}$.
-In the product state approximation~\cite{Suppl}, $\mathcal{S}_{zz}$ forms a background for all superposition amplitudes $c$.
-For this reason, we expect that it at most weakly depends on $c$ for the MPS states.
-Since $\mathcal{S}_{zz}$ represents an effectively constant shift for all amplitudes $c$, we argue that individual superpositions should also be detectable in unpolarized SANS experiments.
+In the product state approximation (see~\cref{sec:prod_states,sec:orthogonality_centers}), $\mathcal{S}_{zz}$ forms a common background for skyrmions and antiskyrmions.
+The background variation is largely suppressed for $0 < c < 1$ due to the opposite local order between the skyrmion and antiskyrmion states that contribute to the superposition.
+For this reason, $\mathcal{S}_{zz}$ effectively represents the same shift for all amplitudes $c$, so individual superpositions could also be detected in unpolarized SANS experiments.